W-David-Porter/acim/src/text/5-healing-and-wholeness/introduction/index.md

 ³You need not know them [your brothers] individually, or they [your brothers know] you.
 ⁴The light is so strong that it [the light] radiates throughout the Sonship and returns thanks to the Father for radiating His [the Father’s] joy upon it [the Sonship].
 ⁵Only God’s holy children are worthy channels of His [God’s] beautiful joy, because only they [God’s-holy-children] are beautiful enough to hold it [God’s-beautiful-joy] by sharing it [God’s-beautiful-joy].
-⁶It is impossible for a child of God to love his [a-child-of-God’s] neighbour except as himself [a-child-of-God’s-self].
+⁶It is impossible for a child of God to love his [a-child-of-God’s] neighbor except as himself [a-child-of-God’s-self].
 ⁷That is why the healer’s prayer is:

 >⁸Let me know this brother as I know myself.